Bronze Dragon IEM Cable

 - Blue Dragon - Stays neutral and is best matched with neutral sounding gear.

-- Bronze Dragon IEM - Designed to round sound of older 2 pin in-ear monitors (IEMs) such as Alien Ears G16 and Gorilla Ears GX-8.
+- Bronze Dragon IEM - Designed to round out the sound of older 2 pin in-ear monitors (IEMs) such as Alien Ears G16 and Gorilla Ears GX-8.

 Find a complete list 2-pin IEMs Drew's new Bronze Dragons help in the SPECS tab of the Moon-Audio.com product page (linked below).
 If you've upgraded with a Bronze Dragon Drew wants your feedback, experience, and thoughts.
 Please add your review to Moon Audio's Bronze Dragon page.